OpsOwns/GroceryExpressCart.FE/README.md

 The web application where u can order food to your company or other.
 It was my first meeting with real project in angular where i can do something useful.
-On The backend there ASP .NET Core Web API. :fire:
+On The backend there is ASP .NET Core Web API. :fire:

 ## Used Libs in project:
 -Bootstrap 4 :star: